dora-team/fourkeys/README.md

 *   You have a project in GitHub or GitLab.
 *   Your project has deployments.

-Four Keys does not work well with projects that have software releases because of how GitHub and GitLab collects data about releases.
+Four Keys works well with projects that have deployments.
+Projects with releases and no deployments, for example, libraries, do not work well because of how GitHub and GitLab present their data about releases.

 For a quick baseline of your team's software delivery performance, use can also use the [DORA DevOps Quick Check](https://www.devops-research.com/quickcheck.html).
 The quick check also suggests DevOps capabilities you can work on to improve your performance.
 The Four Keys project itself can help you improve the following DevOps capabilities: